 How to Teach

-1- Demonstrate the move while giving a brief explanation
+1- Demonstrate a move while giving a brief explanation (great teaching keeps people moving)

 Smile, be playful, keep it light, this is fun!
-Read your students to see if they are having fun, ask them if you can't tell.
-Are you doing too much work on the flats while they are watching all the people come down the hill and want to join them?
-You don't have long to hook them, many people learn by doing and you have to get them skiing down the hill.
-Be creative and innovative to connect with your students because each person is different.
-Keep the Fun Meter high!
+Are you doing too much work on the flats while they are watching all the people come down the hill and want to join the fun?
+You don't have long to hook students, many people learn by doing so you have to get them skiing down the hill.
+You will have to give strong students different tasks than the slower ones in semi private and group lessons.

 Poles should be used when the students are old enough to coordinate their arm and legs; this is usually age 7.
 Poles can help with walking, turning the skis downhill to make a gate before skiing, and taking skis off or putting them back on after a fall.
 But you can take them away if they get in the way, especially if they are a problem on the rope.
 So start with poles, and remove them if they are not helping.

 Young children ages 2-4 may not be able to make a wedge.
-Tools such as: T-bars, tip ties, or Ski Ring may help, along with positioning the child in a wedge repeatedly.
-The wedge making tool can be extremely effective for the 2-5 year old group.
-After a few runs they can sometimes feel how to make a wedge on their own, and parents love to see the progress.
+The wedge making tool can be extremely effective to help them make a wedge.
+After using it for a few runs they can sometimes feel how to make a wedge on their own, and parents love to see the progress.

 Summary of Instructor's tasks-